 What Is Shura?

-Shura is an important tool in Islam for participation in a dialogue process to reach a mature collective vision which leads to reaching and implementing an optimal collective decision.
 It is a bridging activity which bridges faith and reason.
 It links the one with the many.
-It unites differences, and as such, it has the potential to be a wonderful system for governance.
+And it unites differences, and as such, it has the potential to be a wonderful system for governance.

 The Qur’anic concept of shura is widely misunderstood and underestimated and, even worse, misapplied or ignored by many Muslim collectivities.
 Almighty Allah has commanded shura not merely as a thing to do, but as a way of life for all forms of Muslim groups, organizations, and societies.
 Whenever there are more than one Muslim involved in any decision-making process, be it within a family, a committee, a company, an entire local community, or an entire country or political arrangement, there is the domain of shura.